Shajiabang (opera)

-Shajiabang (Chinese: 沙家浜, also Shachiapang); first produced under the title Sparks Amid the Reeds, is a Chinese revolutionary opera and one of the eight "model plays" permitted during the Cultural Revolution.
+Shajiabang (Chinese: 沙家浜, also Shachiapang), first produced under the title Sparks Amid the Reeds, is a Chinese revolutionary opera and one of the "model plays" endorsed by Jiang Qing during the Cultural Revolution.

 Red Army commissar Guo Jianguang gestures with a Mauser C96; orchestra behind him.

 Production

 Image from China Pictorial (1967): Sister Aqing hosts two collaborationist officers at her teahouse.

 It was first produced as a Shanghai opera entitled Sparks amid the Reeds (芦荡火种) or Emerald Water and Red Flags in 1958 by the Hu Opera Troupe.
 In October 1963, the First Peking Opera Company adapted it as a Peking opera.
 Mao Zedong saw it in 1964 and asked that the title be changed, as sparks would not set wet reeds alight, so it was named after its setting, the town of Shajiabang ("sands family creek").
 Jiang Qing (Mao's wife, a leading figure in the Cultural Revolution), insisted that the role of the Red Army political commissar be expanded.
 The dance routines were also revised, the opera not reaching its final form until 1970.
 Wang Zengqi also contributed to it.